team-plover/warlocks-gambit/docs/primary-gamplay-propositions.md

 Now game shows a prompt that tells you to "hide" a card while "the pigeon is not looking".
 You hide it, then you get a prompt to "reuse" at the next draw.
-It's a sort of quicktime even so that you can store a card between turns.
-If you fail to properly put back the card in your hand while drawing, you get noticed and the pigeon use his eye lasers to kill you.
+It's a sort of quicktime event so that you can store a card between turns.
+If you fail to properly put back the card in your hand while drawing, you get noticed and the pigeon use his eye lasers to kill you. *(Note by blucky: I think eye lasers would be out of place but since it's a bird an option would be to have the pigeon peck you or something, or have it fly up to reveal claws that would fit a predatory bird more than a pigeon with which it will kill you.
+Another concern would be lives: should we instakill or should the pigeon cause injury first and then kill if you mess up too much?)*

 There are more than one trick.
 Some are classic tricks like marking, putting back in the deck etc. Some of them include magic (like making a card